Criteria for the Librarianship Award

 Nominees for the award should meet the following criteria: 1.
 Served for ten years or more as a librarian, archivist, or manuscripts curator in a New Jersey institution.
 The nominee could be active or retired from service.
 2. Demonstrated a high level of public service to the New Jersey Studies research community and/or general public.

 To nominate a candidate, return this form, stating why he/she is deserving of this award, and citing significant accomplishments (particular or general) in public service to the New Jersey community, with a career history.
 You may also submit a resume of the nominee.

-Nominations should be sent to Gary D. Saretzky via email to email@example.com by August 1, 2020.
-The award will be presented at Archives and History Day at the Monmouth County Library on October 3, 2020.
+Nominations should be sent to Gary D. Saretzky via email to firstname.lastname@example.org by August 1.
+The award will be presented at Archives and History Day at the Monmouth County Library in October.
 The award includes a certificate of recognition.